 If you love snacking (like we do!), these chips make an excellent healthy alternative.
 They’re not too difficult to prepare (though they do take a bit more time than opening a bag of chips) – but the result is worth it!
 I’ll admit, they do take a bit of getting used to in terms of texture.
 They’re a bit brittle and tend to be more of a “melt in the mouth” snack – so don’t go dipping them in salsa!

 We picked up some kale at our farmer’s market, and decided to try the beautiful leaves with a bit of smoky chipotle seasoning, which hit the spot – but you can use any seasoning of choice.
 There are lots of interesting spice blends out there that would be delicious to try (just make sure not to be too heavy handed with the spice or the salt!)
 Then just bake until crispy – and you’ll have unique and satisfying snack!

 Kale, Red Onion, and Pistachio Pizza

 Kale, Sweet Potato, and Chickpea Stew

-Smoky chipotle paprika (We used Victoria Taylor’s, which we found at a local grocery; substitute smoked paprika, paprika, or chipotle powder if not available)
+- Smoky chipotle paprika (we used Victoria Taylor’s,; substitute smoked paprika, paprika, or chipotle powder if not available)

-3 Line two baking sheets with parchment paper (optional, but it makes for easy cleanup!).
-Place leaves on the sheet in a single layer.
-Sprinkle with smoky chipotle paprika, or other spice of choice (if you use another spice, you may want to add some kosher salt if it is not already included in your spice mix).
+- Line two baking sheets with parchment paper.
+Place kale leaves on the sheet in a single layer.
+Sprinkle with smoky chipotle paprika or other spice of choice (add kosher salt if it is not already incorporated in your spice mix).
 Bake for about 20 minutes until crisp.
-Cool slightly.
-Enjoy!
-Remember that the chips will be a bit fragile, so make sure to be careful when you store them.
+Cool slightly before serving.
+Chips can be stored for several days in an airtight container after cooling completely; take care when storing, as they are a bit fragile.